 Geofencing marketing and Geo Targeting are location-based services.
 An app, browser or other service uses location data.
 This location data could include cellular data, Wi-Fi, global positioning (GPS), satellite, radio frequency identification (RFID).
 A device, transmitter, or RFID tag can enter or leave the location parameters known as a geofence, location target, or Geo Targeting.

 Once this “location boundary” is set, the location information can trigger a programmed action.
 This might be a push notification, SMS message, alert, display targeted advertising, tracking on a fleet vehicle, enable or disable certain equipped technologies, or create and collect location-based marketing data.
-Geofencing and Geo Targeting are often used in search engine advertising, online advertising, social media marketing, as well as other tracking and location services.
+Geofencing and Geo Targeting are often used in search engine advertising, digital advertising, social media marketing, as well as other tracking and location services.
 Geofencing isn’t just an option for marketers, though.
 Some geofences may be set up to track activity in certain areas, which alerts when anyone enters or leaves a specified area.
 Businesses can also use geofencing to track employees, automate time cards, or maintain awareness of company property.

 With so many options available, it’s important for businesses and online marketers to use the powers of geofencing advertising/marketing.It’s always important to refine the targeting of digital marketing or geofencing and location-based advertising campaigns to restrict audience locations.